hsolgaard/zha-bindings-manager/README.md

   learned response-time history (see Features, above) help here, but there's no way around a device genuinely needing to be awake — that's how Zigbee sleepy end devices work.
+- The concurrent scan batch size trades speed for reliability: testing on a real ~64-device network found batches much above ~10-12 can cause otherwise-healthy devices to intermittently fail to respond (Zigbee airtime/collision contention from that much traffic at once, not an actual device fault) — increase the default cautiously and only if you've confirmed it holds up on your own network.
 - The cluster pre-picked when you drag one device onto another (or use "+ Add binding") is based on matching output clusters on the source device with input clusters on the target device, and is only a suggestion — the